-Current Offering
+Second Offering

-The Company commenced the Current Offering on June 19, 2006.
-Certain organizational and offering costs associated with the Current Offering have been paid by the Advisor on the Company's behalf.
-Pursuant to the terms of the Advisory Agreement, the Company is obligated to reimburse the Advisor in an amount equal to the amount of actual organizational and offering costs incurred, so long as such costs, together with selling commissions and dealer-manager fees, do not exceed 15% of gross proceeds from the Current Offering.
-As of March 31, 2008 and December 31, 2007, the Advisor had incurred on the Company's behalf organizational and offering costs in connection with the Current Offering of \$32.6 million and \$29.1 million, respectively (of which \$13.9 million and \$12.1 million, respectively, relates to the Advisor or its affiliates).
+The Company commenced the Second Offering on June 19, 2006.
+Certain organizational and offering costs associated with the Second Offering have been paid by the Advisor on the Company's behalf.
+Pursuant to the terms of the Advisory Agreement in effect for the Second Offering, the Company was obligated to reimburse the Advisor in an amount equal to the amount of actual organizational and offering costs incurred, so long as such costs, together with selling commissions and dealer manager fees, did not exceed 15% of gross proceeds from the Second Offering.
+As of June 30, 2008 and December 31, 2007, the Advisor had incurred on the Company's behalf organizational and offering costs in connection with the Second Offering of \$36.9 million and \$29.1 million, respectively (of which \$15.6 million and \$12.1 million, respectively, relates to the Advisor or its affiliates).
+As of June 30, 2008, \$1.8 million of these costs remained unpaid and were included in due to affiliates in the condensed consolidated balance sheet.